AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 When the great Constellation Dragon wept for the first and only time, his single tear fell as a shooting star, carving a trail of sparkling light across the sky.
 The act of kindness that moved him so incredibly was blessed by the arrival of this magatama, containing within it the power to change hearts and minds, worth wielding only by those who show upmost empathy.

 Ryūsei-Namida (流星涙, ‘Meteor Tear’) is one of the three Sacred Treasures, unique gifts from from the starlight realm of Hoshikuzuten, representing the virtue of Benevolence.
 It is in the form of a magatama, a curved jewel, worn as a necklace.
-While wearing this magatama, if a creature is the only target of a Intelligence, Wisdom, or Charisma Saving Throw, you can redirect the effect causing the Saving Throw to yourself.
+While wearing this magatama, if a creature you can see within 300 feet of you is the only target of a Intelligence, Wisdom, or Charisma Saving Throw, you can use your Reaction to redirect the effect causing the Saving Throw to yourself.
 If you do, you gain Advantage on the Saving Throw.

 The powers of this fragment of the illuminated realm appear to have dulled with time, ages gone unused.
 These abilities may grow with use, or with exposure to the other Starlight Regalia.